jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ \pi^{*}(p) = \pi(p|x) = \frac{P(X=x|p)\pi(p)}{\int_0^1P(X=x|p)\pi(p)dp} $$

+### Hyperparameters

+In the notation example above, we introduced a new probability distribution $\pi$ for the parameter

 ### Bayes rule, formulated with odds

 The odds of something happening is the probability of it happening divided by the propability of it not happening.